Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/ExceptionPolicyCrudAsync.md

 // define exception action
 var escalateJobOnWaitTimeExceeded2 = new ReclassifyExceptionAction(
     classificationPolicyId: "escalation-on-wait-time-exceeded",
-    labelsToUpsert: new LabelCollection()
+    labelsToUpsert: new Dictionary<string, LabelValue>()
     {
         ["EscalateJob"] = new LabelValue(true),
         ["EscalationReasonCode"] = new LabelValue("WaitTimeExceeded2Min")
     });

 var updateExceptionPolicy = await routerClient.UpdateExceptionPolicyAsync(
-    exceptionPolicyId,
-    new UpdateExceptionPolicyOptions()
+    new UpdateExceptionPolicyOptions(exceptionPolicyId)
     {
         // you can update one or more properties of exception policy - here we are adding one additional exception rule Name = "My updated exception policy",